The surprising power of a low-income year

 If you’re between roles, this could actually be a great time to hire a financial advisor:

-Knock out all the household admin and chores that need done, including optimizing your existing investments
+Knock out all the admin and chores associated with a new plan, including optimizing your existing investments

-Understand your current runway and how any missed savings may affect your retirement
+Understand your current runway and how any missed savings may affect your financial goals — or feel confident that you’re within safety

-Negotiate a new compensation package and understand the benefits of a new role – especially if there’s any stock compensation, we love that
+Negotiate a new compensation package and understand the benefits of a new role – especially if there’s any stock compensation, we love helping you wring all the possible value from these programs.

 We are not attorneys and this article is intended to be educational and informative, not legal advice.
 As we like to say, “This is where your research should begin, not end.”